A record condo closing at 99 Hudson Street in Jersey City has been eclipsed by another record sale in the same building.

 Jersey City last year was deemed the country’s ninth-most expensive metropolitan, per Apartment Guide, after the city saw the price of a one-bedroom apartment increase by nearly 7 percent over the last year.

-In Hudson County, which includes Weehawken, Hoboken and Jersey City, a tenant on minimum wage spending 30 percent of that income on rent would have to work 126 hours each week a to afford a two-bedroom apartment, according to data in the National Low Income Housing Coalition’s 2021 Out of Reach report reported by NJ.com.
+In Hudson County, which includes Weehawken, Hoboken and Jersey City, a tenant on minimum wage with 30 percent dedicated to rent would have to work 126 hours each week a to afford a two-bedroom apartment, according to data in the National Low Income Housing Coalition’s 2021 Out of Reach report reported by NJ.com.

 Sixty-eight percent of Hudson County households are renters, whom NJ.com reports could be squeezed out of the market as rents rise to new levels.